MuseumsThings To Do

 Note, the boat exterior and gangways are off-limits to visitors.

-Overall, the houseboat museum is a cheap and fun place to visit.
-Walk-ins are accepted so no need to reserve in advance.
+Overall, the houseboat museum is a unique piece of maritime heritage and is a fun place to visit.

 Houseboat Museum Essential Info